-Short term actions (to end July 2023)
+Short term actions (to end June 2023)

-Medium term actions (to end July 2024)
+Medium term actions (to end June 2024)

-- Explore with past volunteers if they want to be involved again and organise projects and services like they used to. - Some past volunteers may no longer want to be involved with the church, need to explore new volunteers helping. - Look into past services e.g. by the Doctors and possibility of them holding services again. - Organise regular meetings with the community. - Engage in regular and on-going communications with the community, also support them as required. - Work with the community to market the church in the area.
+- Organise regular meetings with the community. - Try to recruit new volunteers. - Engage in regular and on-going communications with the community, also support them as required. - Work with the community to market the church in the area.

-Long term actions (to end January 2026)
+Long term actions (to end December 2025